SYNTAX: Integrated evidence synthesis for joint appraisal of tobacco and alcohol tax interventions for harm reduction in the UK

 Objectives

-The objectives were designed to produce the evidence required for joint policy analysis of alcohol and tobacco tax policy changes.
+The objectives were designed to produce the evidence required for joint policy analysis of tobacco and alcohol tax policy changes.

 Key project information